 Aloe Vera Plant Benefits

-The aloe vera plant has been used for centuries to ease pain and heal wounds.
-When the waxy green leaves of this succulent is cut open a gel appears.
-Modern science has deducted that the liquid gel excreted from the leaves, as well as the inside of the leaves contain mostly water.
+Aloe vera plant benefits have been heralded worldwide for its ability to ease pain and heal wounds for centuries.
+Modern science has deducted that the liquid gel excreted from the leaves, as well as the inside of the leaves contain mostly water – the pulp for which all of the aloe vera plant benefits protrude.
 More importantly, it is also made up of polysaccharides and glycoproteins.
 The polysaccharides stimulate skin repair and growth.
 The glycoproteins act as a pain reliever, while reducing inflammation.
 Other ingredients, beneficial to the body, include all the daily vitamins except vitamin D, minerals, enzymes, amino acids, anti-microbial and beneficial sugars.

 Skin Irritations